Cousin marriage: Fertility

 Higher total fertility rates are reported for cousin marriages than average, a phenomenon noted as far back as George Darwin during the late 19th century.
 There is no significant difference in the number of surviving children in first-cousin marriages because this compensates for the observed increase in child mortality.
-However, there is a large increase in fertility for 3rd and 4th cousin marriages, whose children exhibit more fitness than both unrelated individuals or 2nd cousins.
+However, there is a large increase in fertility for third and fourth cousin marriages, whose children exhibit more fitness than both unrelated individuals or second cousins.
 The total fertility increase may be partly explained by the lower average parental age at marriage or the age at first birth, observed in consanguineous marriages.
 Other factors include shorter birth intervals and a lower likelihood of outbreeding depression or using reliable contraception.
 There is also the possibility of more births as a compensation for increased child mortality, either via a conscious decision by parents to achieve a set family size or the cessation of lactational amenorrhea following the death of an infant.
-According to a recent paper the fertility difference is probably not due to any underlying biological effect.
+According to a 1999 paper the fertility difference is probably not due to any underlying biological effect.
 In Iceland, where marriages between second and third cousins were common, in part due to limited selection, studies show higher fertility rates.
 Earlier papers claimed that increased sharing of human leukocyte antigens, as well as of deleterious recessive genes expressed during pregnancy, may lead to lower rates of conception and higher rates of miscarriage in consanguineous couples.
 Others now believe there is scant evidence for this unless the genes are operating very early in the pregnancy.
 Studies consistently show a lower rate of primary infertility in cousin marriages, usually interpreted as being due to greater immunological compatibility between spouses.